 I wouldn't describe myself as a street photographer, as there are many more dedicated photographers who are more talented and truly dedicated to the art as a profession.
 Nevertheless, it's my favorite past-time, and today, nearly 20 years later, i find myself on the streets doing the exact same thing, with the same passion and love for genre.
 My career is always results driven, but yet when I'm on the streets, I find myself taking in the experience and valuing it much more than an result.
 Long story short, I don't shoot for other people's satisfaction or 'LIKES'.
 I shoot for me.

 My first big break in Editorial came when I was offered the opportunity to freelance for Getty Images shooting news and sport, only after 3 months of starting my freelance professional photography career.
 I was given many great opportunities and tested on every one of them.
 Luckily through hard work, determination and assistance from amazing colleagues the result ended in me being offered a full time position on their staff team.
-It wasn't long before I started to shift over to entertainment and new and sport became a distant, fond memory.
+It wasn't long before I started to shift over to entertainment and news and sport became a distant, fond memory.

 I spent approximately 6 hours over 2 days at the Phuwana Muay Thai Kickboxing Camp on October 4, 2008 in the Bangyai District, located one hour out of central Bangkok, Thailand.
 The Phuwana Camp houses children from disadvantaged backgrounds who seek refuge in the martial art of Muay Thai Kickboxing.
 The children, aged from 7-18, start each day with a 6 km run, train from 4-7 am, attend school from 8-2pm and train again from 3-6pm, seven days a week.
 Through the camp the students seek guidance, strength, discipline and honour in their training, hoping to gain the respect of their trainers and peers by becoming champion boxers.
 Despite the sport being viewed as a poor person's sport in Thailand, by winning their competitions the students earn much needed cash prizes, which profit the students and their trainers and allow them to make a life for themselves, supporting themselves financially and also hopefully achieving fame and respect.

-Just after completing a portrait of Angelina Jolie in Cannes, I was asked to jump on a plane to cover the world exclusive story of a Pregnant man in the United States.
+Just after completing a portrait of Angelina Jolie in Cannes, I was asked to jump on a plane to cover the world exclusive story of a pregnant man in the United States.
 As you can imagine, I was confused, yet excited at the same time.
 I really didn't know what to expect as this was new to me, and kind of new to the world.

-After arriving and spending some time with the Pregnant Man - Thomas Beatie, I soon learned what a special couple he and his wife Nancy were.
+After arriving and spending some time with The Pregnant Man - Thomas Beatie, I soon learned what a special couple he and his wife Nancy were.
 It wasn't their circumstances that made them unique, but more so their love and dedication to each other.
 Their desire to have a child together was as strong as any regular couple, and I hope my pictures communicated that.